Toss Woollaston: Life

-Born in Toko, Taranaki in 1910, Woollaston attended primary school at Stratford, and Stratford Technical High School.
-He studied art at the Canterbury School of Art in Christchurch.
-One of his teachers at the Canterbury School of Art was Margaret Stoddart.
-He became interested in modernism after moving to Dunedin to study with R N Field.
+Born in Toko, Taranaki in 1910, Woollaston attended primary school at Stratford, and then Stratford Technical High School.
+In 1931 he studied art at the Canterbury School of Art in Christchurch where one of his teachers was Margaret Stoddart.
+He became interested in modernism after moving to Dunedin to study with R N Field at the art school attached to the King Edward Technical College.
+As Woollaston noted in his autobiography Sage Tea, Field's work ‘conveyed directly, without the intervention of subject, the excitement of the act of painting'.